Rally Road Racers Stars J.K. Simmons and Jimmy O. Yang and is Directed by Ross Venokur

 Along the way, Zhi recruits a gang of friends.
 This includes the former driver-turned-mechanic Gnash (J.K.
 Simmons) and fellow slow loris Shelby (Chloe Bennet).
 The team enters the competition, where hijinks occur, and Zhi tries to save his family’s property.

-Read reviews for movies like Rally Road Racers
+Reviews for Films like Rally Road Racers (2023)

 There isn’t much to Rally Road Racers that isn’t mentioned in that summary.
 It’s rather straightforward, offering a narrative that kids will surely be able to follow and find interesting.
 I actually had a few flashbacks of playing Crash Nitro Kart while watching this because of the rambunctious character designs and racing montages.